Relationship between fitness and heterogeneity in exponentially growing microbial populations: Discussion

 \subsection{Relation to other approaches}

-As said above, the most immediate comparison for our results is given by standard biomass maximization, which corresponds to the limit $\beta\to\infty$ in (\ref{star}).
-Strictly speaking, this reduces the feasible space to a lower-dimensional (possibly point-like) set of flux vectors and therefore requires encoding an infinite amount of information into $p(\mathbf{v})$.
+The most immediate comparison for our results is given by standard biomass maximization, which corresponds to the limit $\beta\to\infty$ in (\ref{star}).
 Previous work has shown that empirical data, including distributions of elongation rates in exponentially growing populations and measured fluxes, are better described using (\ref{star}) with finite $\beta$ rather than its $\beta\to\infty$ limit \cite{demartino16,demartino18}.
-Here we have directly quantified how close flux distributions inferred from data are to finite-$\beta$ optimal distributions in terms of fitness and information content.
+Here we have effectively quantified how close flux distributions inferred from data are to (\ref{star}) in terms of fitness and information content.
 Another set of potentially related problems concerns the experiment-guided determination of an objective function for constraint-based models.
 Different techniques have been proposed in the past to infer objectives or discriminate between various alternatives \cite{burgard03,knorr06,gianchandani08,chiu08,zhao16,yang19}.
-These however differ substantially from the central question faced in this article.
-While the vector $\mathbf{c}$ of Lagrange multipliers does provide insight into pathway usage and cellular growth strategies, our analysis does not highlight a specific objective function for constraint-based models.
-On the contrary, our results ultimately support the idea that growth states are governed by a trade-off between fitness and heterogeneity that strictly speaking occurs far from maximal growth.
-However, we do assign a central role to the {\it mean} biomass production rate.
-Strictly speaking, constraining the biomass output to a specific (instantaneous) value requires injecting infinite information into the flux distribution.
-By contrast, maximizing the mean biomass output (e.g. over an ensemble of extrinsic or intracellular conditions encountered in a given time window) can be achieved by encoding a finite amount of information in the flux distribution.
-In this respect, optimizing the mean growth rate effectively allows to cope with multiple sources of variability.
-For instance, cells in fluctuating environments may be unable to adjust fluxes to the distribution that maximizes the instantaneous growth rate due to the costs of the regulatory machinery implementing fast adjustments in response to environmental changes.
+While the vector $\mathbf{c}$ of Lagrange multipliers does partially align with the biomass output, our analysis does not highlight a clear objective function for constraint-based models.
+On the contrary, our results support the idea that the growth of bacterial populations is governed by a trade-off between mean single-cell biomass and heterogeneity.
+Notice that optimizing the mean biomass {\it over time} provides individual cells with an effective way to cope with multiple sources of variability \cite{miotto19}.
+For instance, bacteria in fluctuating environments may be unable to adjust fluxes to the distribution that maximizes the instantaneous biomass synthetic rate due to the biosynthetic cost of the regulatory machinery implementing the adjustments.
 Regulatory programs selected over longer time scales would essentially optimize the frequency with which metabolism is adjusted in varying conditions.